blawok/crypto-quick-view/README.md

 ![updateform](https://user-images.githubusercontent.com/41793223/51444196-02bcbe80-1cf5-11e9-97da-f69d50a9d3aa.PNG)

+If your imagination goes beyond normal human being one then you can update any row you want in the _cryptoStats_ table :)
 ## Database overview

 Sqlite3 database is being used in this project and structure of this database is quite straightforward.